claudiarm2002/DataProject_Logica_Katas_Python/README.md

-# DataProject: Lógica en Katas de Python
+# DataProject: Logic in Python Katas

 ---